trustathsh/irondemo/README.md

 	* irondhcp
 	* ironvas
 	* visitmeta

+The **modules.yaml** configuration file contains configuration properties for executable *modules* used in irondemo.
+Modules define vocabulary to be used in *agendas*, i.e. they carry out operations that you can use to put together a demonstration, simulation, test case ... you name it.
+You can easily build your own modules, just take a look at our modules in the /scripts/lib/ directory for examples or get in touch if you need help.

-Also contains one file per scenario that contains instructions how the scenario is assembled.
+The **scenarios** subdirectory contains one yaml file per scenario that contains instructions which projects a scenario uses, which resources need to be copied, etc.

 scripts/
 --------
-Contains the irondemo scripts to download and build the sources and assemble the scenarios.
+Contains the irondemo main script and (as of now) the irondemo perl module that takes care of most of irondemo's tasks - we might migrate the latter to CPAN at some point.

 scenarios/
 ----------
-This is the place where the scenarios are assembled.
-Contains a dedicated subdirectory for each scenario.
+This is where the scenarios get assembled.
+Each scenario is constructed in a dedicated subdirectory for the sake of isolation.

 resources/
 ----------